-In King County, ACLU Legislative Director Jennifer Shaw served on a blue ribbon panel appointed by the County Council to examine the Sheriff's Office.
 After several months of work, the body issued an in-depth report pinpointing barriers to accountability, including insufficient investigators to handle complaints against officers and lack of solid methods for investigating employee misconduct.
 In October 2006, the Council voted to implement a key recommendation of the panel: creation of an independent office to review complaints of misconduct by Sheriff's Office employees.
+The new office will provide sorely needed oversight to the Sheriff's operations.

 The Seattle Police Department already has a citizen review process, but the SPD also has come under fire from the media and community groups.
 Several years ago, pressure from the ACLU and others led to the creation of a civilian-led Office of Professional Accountability to investigate allegations of misconduct.
 However, Chief Gil Kerlikowske has recently overridden its recommendations in several incidents where officers allegedly used excessive force or planted evidence.
-In June 2007, Mayor Nickels appointed the ACLU's
+In June 2007, Mayor

-Jennifer Shaw to another special panel that will examine how to improve Seattle's accountability system.
+Nickels appointed the ACLU's Jennifer Shaw to another special panel that will examine how to improve Seattle's accountability system.

-The city of Spokane also experienced two high-profile police incidents that highlighted the need for independent oversight of police.
+The city of Spokane also experienced two high-profile police incidents that high-lighted the need for independent oversight of police.
 In response, the ACLU helped organize a series of public forums on police accountability, including presentations by Jennifer Shaw and ACLU Board Member Brooks Holland of Gonzaga University Law School.
-The ACLU continues to work with advocates in Spokane to support the public commitment by Police Chief Anne Kirkpatrick and Mayor Dennis Hession to create an independent office to monitor citizen complaints and promote good police practices.
+The ACLU continues to work with advocates in Spokane to support the public commitment by Police Chief Anne Kirkpatrick and Mayor Dennis Hession to create an independent officer to monitor citizen complaints and promote good police practices.